jam14d/Projects/README.md

 # **Image Analysis**

 ## **Overview**
-This folder contains a Whole-Slide Image Analysis for Intensity and Puncta Detection pipeline automates the **processing, filtering, and statistical analysis** of whole-slide image data, focusing on **intensity and puncta detection**.
+This folder contains a pipeline that automates the **processing, filtering, and statistical analysis** of whole-slide image data, focusing on **intensity and puncta detection**.
 It applies **outlier removal** and **adaptive thresholding** to refine raw data and extract meaningful insights.
 The goal is to ensure **robust quantification** while reducing noise and variability in biological image datasets.

 ## **Key Applications**
 - **Automated data filtering**: Removes extreme values to improve statistical reliability.